 The level of additional course costs for students who started on a programme of study in or after 2016/17 and who continue on the same programme for more than one year will usually increase annually.
 Increases are expected to be in line with inflation, unless there are identifiable above-inflation rises in costs directly associated with the activity.
 These may, for example, include costs charged by third parties.

 3. In respect of fees relating to examinations and related matters (e.g. entry for examinations, resubmission of theses, late entry for examinations, copies of transcripts etc.):

 The level of these fees and charges will usually increase annually.
-Increases are expected normally not to exceed 4%, or RPI if higher, but may be greater to reflect the examining and administrative costs associated with the activity.
-The fees applying in any one academic year will be published by September of the previous year: for instance, fees for 2018/19 will have been published by September 2017.
+Increases are not normally expected to exceed 4%, or RPI if higher, but may be greater to reflect the examining and administrative costs associated with the activity.
+The fees applying in any one academic year will be published by September of the previous year: for instance, fees for 2019/20 will have been published by September 2018.